Service Times: Sunday at 8:30 am

 Where do I go after I arrive?

 The entrance to the church is accessible directly from 2nd St. SE, as it is located in the front of it.
 As you enter the church through our main glass doors, you will be greeted by members of Holy Cross.
 First-time visitors will be invited to sign our guestbook and meet our pastor.
 Ushers will be there to greet you as well.
 They will help you find a seat and provide you with a bulletin, which contains the order of service and hymn numbers for the day from our hymnal, as well as a list of upcoming events and activities at Holy Cross.

 Is there handicap accessibility?

 Absolutely!
 We do not want anyone to be excluded from the church service, but rather we want all people to hear God’s message of salvation for them in Jesus Christ.
-Consequently, there are cement ramps on our curbside parking lots that provide easy access for wheel chairs and walkers.
-Moreover, the church facilities are all on one level so their are no need for stairs or elevators.
+Consequently, there are cement ramps on our curbside parking lots that provide easy access for wheelchairs and walkers.
+Moreover, the church facilities are all on one level so there are no need for stairs or elevators.

 What can I expect of the church service?

 The church service or as it more traditionally called, the Divine Service, occurs every week on Sundays at 8:30 am.
 The service itself follows the traditional Lutheran liturgical format.
 Though that may sound a bit confusing at first, and if you have never been to church before it may actually be a bit confusing the first time you attend, the whole service is taken from the Word of God, the Holy Scriptures.
 The central message of the service is the Gospel message of Christ crucified and risen for the forgiveness of all our sins.
 In order to better assist you in understanding what to expect when you attend the service and what happens in the service, please check out the following link which will explain not only the different things that happen in the Divine Service but also what they mean.
 If you need any assistant, please ask us.
 We are happy to help and want you to feel comfortable.